jonghyuneya/aiml-k.github.io/content/authors/suhyunbae/_index.md

     url: 'http://www.korea.edu'

 # Short bio (displayed in user profile at end of posts)
-bio: Just got here!
+bio: The cake is not a lie!

 interests:
-- LLM
+- LLM & NLP
 - Mathematics
 - Hallucination Reducing
 - Model Evaluation